theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 Having a basic understanding of Pekko Actors will make it easier to understand the example.
 If you are new to Pekko, we recommend referring to the [Pekko Introduction](https://pekko.apache.org/docs/pekko/current//typed/guide/introduction.html) guide before this tutorial.

-You can run the Pekko HTTP example project on Linux, MacOS, or Windows.
+You can run the Pekko HTTP example project on Linux, macOS, or Windows.
 The only prerequisite is Java 8.

 ## Downloading the example